The Pokémon Go craze has officially taken over our household, my husband and I included.

 Bellsprout Pokemon craft

 A gumnut was the perfect head for a Bellsprout.
 I just couldn’t help myself.
-Here’s the pieces you will need to make it.
+Here are the pieces you will need to make it.
 I just painted the head and then used a glue gun to stick all the parts together.

 We’ve had lots of hands-on fun working with and without with the app to create our Pokemon creatures.
 I’m trying to encourage more Pokemon Go real-world activities and I have a few more to follow in another post.
 I hope you’ve enjoyed checking out our Pokemon crafts as much as we’ve had fun making them.